All Is Lost: Development

 All Is Lost was written and directed by J. C. Chandor, his second feature film, following 2011's Margin Call.
-Chandor developed the idea for All Is Lost during his time commuting from Providence, Rhode Island to New York City.
+Chandor developed the idea for All Is Lost during his time commuting from Providence, Rhode Island, to New York City.
 After meeting Robert Redford at the 2011 Sundance Film Festival, where Margin Call premiered, Chandor asked the veteran actor to be in the film.
 On February 9, 2012, Redford was confirmed as All Is Lost's only cast member.
 With only one character, the film has no dialogue, although there are a few spoken lines.
 The shooting script was only 31 pages long.

 Filming

 Principal photography began in mid-2012 at Baja Studios in Rosarito Beach in Mexico.
 Baja Studios was originally built for the 1997 film Titanic.
 Filming took place for two months in the location's water tank.
 In addition the crew spent "two or three days" filming in the actual ocean.
 Chandor would later remark that completing the film was "essentially a jigsaw puzzle" and that the crew spent less time on the actual ocean than the film would have viewers believe.
-At a press conference after the film's screening at Cannes 2013, Redford revealed that his ear was damaged during the production.
+At a press conference after the film's screening at Cannes in 2013, Redford revealed that his ear was damaged during the production.